jvde-github/AIS-catcher-docs/docs/installation/raspberrypi.md

 This guide provides instructions for installing AIS-catcher on Debian-based systems (like Raspberry Pi) and setting it up to run as a background service.
 The background service provides the option for AIS-catcher to automatically start when the machine is booted.

+The simplest method to run and install AIS-catcher is to use the below installation script first and install the [Web GUI](#installation-with-web-gui) which allows you to manage the configuration and operate the program in a convenient web environment.

 >  Basic Installation via the below script is  required as a first step if you want to install the Web GUI package.

 ## Basic Installation